 Any aggressive event such as an invasion can cause sell-offs in the market.
 And Russian-linked stocks have the potential to fall further as the West imposes more sanctions on Russia – effectively damaging its ability to do business around the globe.

 For investors with exposure to Russian-linked stocks, it could be time to re-evaluate portfolios.
-Investing is never without risk, but having a diversified portfolio can minimize some market shocks.
-Having a stock trading account that makes it easy to access the markets you’re considering and offers the best value for money can help if you are looking to make changes to your portfolio.
-Take a look at our guide to best online brokers.
+Investing is never without risk, but having a diversified portfolio can minimise some market shocks.
+Having a share trading account that makes it easy to access the markets you’re considering and offers the best value for money can help if you are looking to make changes to your portfolio.
+Take a look at our guide to comparing share dealing accounts.

 Where should investors look to buy?